-All foods made from seafood; meat, poultry, and eggs; beans, peas, and lentils; and nuts, seeds, and soy products are part of the Protein Foods Group.
-Beans, peas, and lentils are also part of the Vegetable Group.
-For more information on beans, peas, and lentils see Beans, Peas, and Lentils are Unique Foods.
+What is the USDA MyPlate Protein Foods Group?
+The MyPlate Protein Foods Group is one of the five food groups.
+All foods made from seafood; meat, poultry, and eggs; beans, peas, and lentils; and nuts, seeds, and soy products are part of the MyPlate Protein Foods Group.
+Beans, peas, and lentils are also part of the MyPlate Vegetable Group.

-Any fruit or 100% fruit juice counts as part of the Fruit Group.
+What is the USDA MyPlate Fruit Group?
+The MyPlate Fruit Group is one of the five food groups.
+Any fruit or 100% fruit juice counts as part of the MyPlate Fruit Group.
 Fruits may be fresh, canned, frozen, or dried, and may be whole, cut-up, pureed, or cooked.
 At least half of the recommended amount of fruit should come from whole fruit, rather than 100% fruit juice.

+What is the USDA MyPlate Grains Group?
+The MyPlate Grains Group is one of the five food groups.
 Any food made from wheat, rice, oats, cornmeal, barley, or another cereal grain is a grain product.
 Bread, pasta, breakfast cereals, grits, and tortillas are examples of grain products.
-Foods such as popcorn, rice, and oatmeal are also included in the Grains Group.
+Foods such as popcorn, rice, and oatmeal are also included in the MyPlate Grains Group.
 Grains are divided into 2 subgroups: Whole Grains and Refined Grains.